The 4 Best Soundbars Under $200 of 2026

 1. Best Soundbar Under $200

 The best soundbar under $200 we've tested is the Vizio SV510X-0806.
-This versatile soundbar shines with different audio content, from music to movies to TV shows, for a budget-friendly price.
-It even has discrete satellite speakers, which is uncommon in this price range.
+This versatile soundbar shines with a wide range of audio content, from music to movies to TV shows, at a budget-friendly price.
+It even has discrete satellite speakers, which are uncommon at this price.
 Adding satellites to your setup makes a huge difference, especially when watching surround sound content like Dolby Digital.
-This bar supports Dolby Atmos, which can make for particularly immersive audio, although it lacks dedicated upfiring drivers.
+This bar supports Dolby Atmos, which can deliver particularly immersive audio, though it lacks dedicated up-firing drivers.
 Still, sound effects stretch both above you and around your couch, so you feel like your favorite scenes are taking place all around you.

 Since this soundbar has a 5.1 setup, it comes with a discrete center channel designed to improve vocal clarity in the mix.
-As a result, it's really easy to follow along with conversations between characters on screen.
+As a result, it's really easy to follow along with conversations between characters on-screen.
 Plus, the dedicated sub brings out the thump and rumble in more intense scenes.
 If you want a different sound, you can customize this bar's output thanks to its bass and treble adjustments, as well as adjust the levels of the center, surround, height, and subwoofer channels.
-Music and podcasts are also easy to stream to the bar over Bluetooth.
-That said, it lacks the optical support that you can find on more expensive bars like the Hisense HS5100.
-If Optical support is essential, the older bar performs very similarly but has an ARC port instead of an eARC, and it isn't compatible with Dolby Atmos.
-Overall, the SV510X-0806 offers a great price-to-performance ratio, making it a standout pick that can please many different types of listeners.
+Music and podcasts can also be easily streamed to the bar over Bluetooth.
+That said, it lacks the Optical connection available on select bars, like the Hisense HS5100.
+If Optical support is essential, the Hisense bar performs very similarly but has an ARC port instead of an eARC, and it isn't compatible with Dolby Atmos.
+Overall, the SV510X-0806 offers a great price-to-performance ratio, making it a standout pick for a wide range of listeners.

 2. Best Soundbar Without Satellites Under $200

-This bar can get loud enough to fill the average room with sound, and even though there's a little bit of compression at max volume, it isn't very noticeable.
+This bar can get loud enough to fill an average room with sound, and even though there's a little bit of compression at max volume, it isn't very noticeable.
 It only delivers stereo sound, so your audio isn't the most immersive or dimensional, as sound effects seem to come from out in front of you rather than around you, but it's a good choice for stereo mixes.
 That said, it does support height formats like Dolby Atmos, which is common on Blu-rays and streaming platforms.
 Without up-firing drivers, the effect is limited, but the support is nice to have.
-Still, if you're a die-hard movie lover, you'll either want to upgrade this bar with rear speakers or go with the Vizio SV510X-0806 instead.
+Still, if you're a die-hard movie lover, you might still prefer the Vizio SV510X-0806 instead.

 3. Best Standalone Soundbar Under $200

 The Sony HT-S100F is the best standalone soundbar under $200.
 If you're low on room or simply won't miss the extra bass, this bar might be just what you're looking for.
 It's a 2.0 setup, meaning surround sound is downmixed to stereo.
-Sony tries to mitigate this with their always-on surround mode called S-Force Front Surround, but the effect isn't very convincing.
-If you know you like hearing sound coming from all around you, then check out our top pick, the Vizio SV510X-0806, which has dedicated satellite speakers.
-However, for content like sitcoms, reality TV, and documentaries, the adequately balanced stereo frequency response is good enough.
-Unfortunately, the bar does lack brightness in the treble range, so voices sound muffled and lacking in detail.
-You can tweak this to some extent using the included EQ presets, but you're never going to get the detail you would from a more balanced bar.
-There's also no room correction feature, and lacking a sub, low-end thump is out of the question, so techno fans will be better off with the TCL S55H.
+Sony tries to mitigate this with its always-on surround mode, S-Force Front Surround, but the effect isn't very convincing.
+If you know you like hearing sound from all around you, check out our top pick, the Vizio SV510X-0806, which features dedicated satellite speakers.
+However, for content like sitcoms, reality TV, and documentaries, the adequately balanced stereo frequency response is sufficient.
+Unfortunately, the bar lacks detailed brightness in the treble, so voices sound muffled.
+You can tweak this to some extent with the included EQ presets, but you're never going to get the detail you'd get from a more balanced bar.
+There's also no room correction feature, and the absence of a subwoofer means low-end thump is out of the question, so techno fans will be better off with the TCL S55H.

-At this price, you usually have to make a lot of sacrifices when it comes to connectivity and passthrough, and this bar is no exception.
+At this price, you usually have to make many sacrifices in connectivity and passthrough, and this bar is no exception.
 The Sony doesn't support DTS, and there's no dedicated HDMI In port.
 On the plus side, latency via ARC is superb, so you shouldn't experience any AC sync issues, and the Optical support is decent, too.
 You can connect your phone to the bar to play audio via Bluetooth, but there's no support for Wi-Fi playback or Apple AirPlay.
 All in all, it's a pretty stripped-back affair, but that's par for the course at this price.

 4. Best Small Soundbar Under $200

 A small soundbar is a great way to improve your TV's sound without taking up much space in your living room.
 The Roku Streambar is one of the best we've tested and is usually available for well under $200.
 Measuring less than 14 inches wide, this soundbar is a great way to improve your TV's sound without cluttering your living area.
-Out of the box, it has an acceptable frequency response.
-The treble is slightly recessed, which can make effects like clashing swords lose excitement, and without a sub, the bass is quite subdued.
+Out of the box, the treble is slightly recessed, which can make effects like clashing swords lose excitement, and without a sub, the bass is quite subdued, but the tuning is acceptable for dialogue.
 You can improve this by adding a subwoofer that's sold separately.
-If you'd rather go without the extra expense, we suggest raising the bass by a few notches in the companion app, but always do this to suit your own personal taste.
-It doesn't support DTS but does support Dolby Digital, though, and since it's a 2.0 bar, it downmixes surround content.
+If you'd rather avoid the extra expense, we suggest raising the bass a few notches in the companion app, but always do so to suit your personal taste.
+It doesn't support DTS, but it does support Dolby Digital, and since it's a 2.0 bar, it downmixes surround content.

 As a more affordable bar, it comes with plenty of compromises on features.
 There's no room correction, but you can choose between a selection of EQ presets and, as already alluded to, adjust the bass and treble amount in broad strokes.
 Given its smaller size, it can't get as loud as larger options on our list, like the Vizio SV510X-0806.
 And if you're on an even tighter budget or need something smaller, the Roku Streambar SE is a good alternative.
 It's less than 10 inches wide, but it doesn't get as loud as the regular Streambar, and doesn't support Dolby Digital.